Concerns with cats

 If you don't want to use a trap, register a cat complaint or call 311.

 Important to know: before you trap a cat, you must sign an agreement stating you understand the regulations and will follow them exactly.
 A Bylaw Enforcement Officer may enter your property to ensure you are following regulations.
+Also note, we do not rent out cat traps in the winter.

 - must be set in a sheltered and/or shaded area.